Mass Effect 2: Overlord: Development and release

-Overlord was developed by BioWare and published by Electronic Arts.
+Overlord was developed by BioWare and published by Electronic Arts and Microsoft Game Studios.
 During development of Mass Effect 2, Bioware stated that downloadable content was becoming a fundamental part of the company's overall philosophy.
 The pack was announced to be in development on May 13, 2010.
 BioWare executive producer Casey Hudson stated that Overlord was the "biggest downloadable content pack yet" and confirmed that they would not introduce more squad members to the game like they did with previous packs.
 The developers focused on exploration and vehicle platforming, similar to that found in Mass Effect 2's earlier downloadable content pack Firewalker.
 Because vehicle exploration had already been introduced in the original Mass Effect with the Mako carrier, Hudson called Overlord "a throwback to how some of the exploration worked in [the first] Mass Effect."
 The soundtrack was composed by Christopher Lennertz.

 Overlord was released on June 15, 2010, for Microsoft Windows and Xbox 360.
 Like Mass Effect 2's other downloadable content packs Kasumi – Stolen Memory and Lair of the Shadow Broker, Overlord is freely included in the PlayStation 3 version of the game, which was released on January 18, 2011.
 In 2021, the pack was remastered as part of the Mass Effect Legendary Edition.